jasonbrackman/GrouseMountainData/README.md

 The account.py contains all the tools needed to collect the account data.
 Unfortunately, something happened in late June and while I was able to get access to more than the first 100 grinds, the entire site seems to be unable to serve those pages anymore.
-The account.py file is currently using a backup plan to get only the first 100 items, which is, for most users way more than the majority will ever do.
-Obviously outliers are very interesting, and so would like to see this part of their site return.
+The account.py file is currently using a backup plan to get only the last 100 items, which is, way more than the 95% will ever do.
+Obviously outliers are very interesting, and so I would like to see this part of the site return.

-If you need a small subset of the data to simply test out the content -- you can comment out all but one of the account number endings .. and you'll get a smaller, but significant dataset.
+If you need a small subset of the data to simply test out the content -- you can comment out all but one of the account number endings and you'll get a smaller, but significant dataset.

 # The GUI
 I know a lot of people are going to hate on this, but its all done in tkinter and matplotlib.
 While tkinter may be old, it got the job done -- and my exploration into qt was wrought with hardship on my Mac.
-Whatever my next project will be will attempt to figure this out.
+Whatever my next project will be I will attempt to figure this out.

 I've never used matplotlib before and it was probably too much fun to work with.
 I ended up getting a bit distracted by it since you can play with so much.

+# Usage
 Once the GUI starts it will load the database (searches in your user directory) and will provide you a list of names that when selected, will provide the specific data and will plot them on the graph based on attempts.